boraunal/FontAwesome-AdobeExperience-Design-XD/README.md

 - **Font-Awesome-Adobe-Experience-Design** is licensed under the MIT license

 ## How to use?
-Download the fontawesome.xd file and use with Adobe Experience Design application.
+Download the fontawesome.xd file and use with Adobe Experience Design XD application.